What is Food Science?

 Everyone eats.
 Therefore, food science is a degree area that will always be in demand and will always be changing with new technology, new regulations and everything in between.
-Food science will be one area that always needs good people in the work force.
+Food science will be an area that always needs good people in the work force.

 Within food science, you have the option to select a predefined emphasis area or work with your faculty adviser to customize your plan of study.

 - Food Safety

 Combines knowledge of food science with critical issues relating to food safety, government regulations and food safety programs being required by government and industry leaders.

 Trains you to enter all aspects of the meat industry including animal harvesting and fabrication, processed meats, food microbiology and product development.

 Prepares you for the scientific and technical challenges of the modern food industry while also giving you the foundation to further your education by pursuing a graduate or postsecondary degree.